Purple Loosestrife

 upset ecological balance).
 I've been observing local

-stands of Purple Loosestrife for several years now, and
+stands of purple loosestrife for two decades now, and

 have noticed that the only places it seems to vigorously